0000

-The Collatz series is a mathematical sequence that starts with a positive integer
+The Collatz series is a mathematical sequence which starts with a positive integer (let say n).

 Now, the next numbers of the sequence is calculated as: